greentfrapp/attention-primer/README.md

 Just as with a recurrent network, the trained model is able to take in variable sequence lengths, although performance definitely worsens when we deviate from the lengths used in the training set.

-Refer to the task's README for more details.
+Refer to the [task](https://github.com/greentfrapp/attention-primer/tree/master/1_counting-letters) for more details.